-Photography and celebrity have become so intertwined that our understanding of famous figures is largely filtered through photographs.
-Before the invention of photography, illustrious figures were depicted on coins, in paintings, and as statues.
-The advent of film negatives in the 1840s meant that photographic portraits could be reproduced and widely disseminated.
-The adoption of digital cameras beginning in the 1990s has made it easier than ever to circulate, and even manipulate, a person’s likeness.
+Photography and celebrity have become so intertwined that our understanding of famous figures is largely shaped by the images we see of them.
+Before the invention of photography, the likenesses of the rich, famous, and illustrious could be found on coins and in paintings and statues.
+With the advent of film negatives in the 1840s, photographic portraits could be reproduced and widely disseminated.
+Roughly 150 years later, when digital cameras were introduced and widely adopted in the 1990s, it became easier than ever to take, circulate, and manipulate pictures of people.

-Early photography studios posed their famous subjects in a formal manner, but as shutter speeds got faster and technology advanced, photographers began to experiment with new ways of visualizing and constructing our perception of public figures.
-While some photographers reinforce celebrities’ public personas through portraits, others have used the portrait to deconstruct a notable figure’s public image and uncover a sense of the “private” self underneath.
+Early in photography’s history, those with means and stature went to photography studios to have their portraits taken.
+The resulting images were formal and posed.
+As camera shutter speeds increased and technology advanced, photographers began to experiment with new ways of picturing public figures.
+While some photographers reinforce celebrities’ public personas through carefully structured portraits, others have sought to uncover and capture something of the real, unguarded person behind their public image.

 A mechanical device for controlling the aperture, or opening, in a camera through which light passes to the film or plate.
 By opening and closing for different amounts of time, the shutter determines the length of the photographic exposure.